Frijol/Tessel-GPIO-EMG/README.md

 Tessel-GPIO-EMG-Module
 ======================

-Code for the EMG module for Tessel's GPIO port
+Code for the EMG module for Tessel's GPIO port.

+This code is intended for use with specific hardware, wired to electrodes on the bicep.

+test.js prints the output from channels 1 and 2 of the GPIO module.

+strength-meter.js turns a servo in proportion to the output from channel 2.